Best Black Friday monitor deals: 4K displays and gaming monitors

-Black Friday is here and ready to slay, which means a slew of monitor deals are popping up all over the place like an unhinged game of whack-a-mole.
-If you’ve got no idea where to begin your search, don’t worry.
-We put together a list of the best monitor deals available right now.
-From high refresh rate gaming monitors to super sharp 4K workstations, there’s something for every type of buyer.
-If you’re looking for other tech deals, we’d recommend checking out PCWorld’s complete Black Friday deals coverage.
+Black Friday is finally upon us, which means we’re seeing loads of monitor deals springing up all over the place.
+If you’re drowning in a sea of choices, don’t worry, we’ll throw you a metaphorical life preserver..
+We assembled a roundup of the best monitors available right now.
+From blazing fast high refresh rate gaming monitors to super sharp 4K workstations, there’s something for every type of buyer on this list.
+If you’re looking for something different, check out PCWorld’s complete Black Friday deals coverage.

 Best Black Friday gaming monitor deals